korbal/gamegauge/README.md

 * Playtime estimates (main story, completionist, etc.)
 * User scores
 * Recent user reviews
-* Release date and platform availability (for performance reasons, only the first 3 (most relevant) games' release date are displayed.
-To be improved later.)
+* Release date and platform availability (for performance reasons, only the first 3 most relevant games' release dates are displayed.)

 The interface is designed to be intuitive and easy to navigate, with clear instructions provided at each step.

 ### Feedback and Support

 If you encounter any issues or have suggestions for improving GameGauge, please don't hesitate to open an issue on our GitHub repository.
-We value your feedback and are committed to making GameGauge as useful as possible for the gaming community.

 ### License

 GameGauge is released under the MIT License.

 ### Acknowledgements